-The number of places money can flow out is endless.
-Have you noticed that?
+The number of places money can flow out is endless, as you’ve probably noticed.

-And the amount of places money can leave your possession will continue to multiply.
+Assuming all of these money outflow venues continue to be safe, the number of places money can leave your possession will only continue to multiply.

-If this all sounds very granular and unimportant in relation to your net worth, remember that knowing how much money you spend each month is 1 of the 2 factors in knowing how much of your net worth should be in cash.
+If this all sounds very granular and unimportant in relation to your net worth, remember that knowing how much money you spend each month is 1 of the 2 factors in knowing how much of your net worth should be in cash so it’s important.

-I keep bucket holes to a minimum so it’s easier to track our spending.

-I like to download, copy and paste expenses into one spreadsheet.
-Then I simply total all the expenses.
+I like to download, copy and paste expenses into one spreadsheet to track our spending.
+Then I simply sort and total all the expenses.

-This all sounds good, right?
-But it can lead to always feeling behind unless you take this next step.
+This all sounds good so far, right?
+It can, however, lead to always feeling behind financially unless you take this next step.